What Is Uterine Sarcoma?

 - Uterine leiomyosarcomas start in the muscular wall of the uterus known as the myometrium.
 These tumors make up about 2% of cancers that start in the uterus.

 Another type of cancer that starts in the uterus is called carcinosarcoma.
 These cancers start in the endometrium and have features of both sarcomas and carcinomas.
 They can be classified with uterine sarcomas, but many doctors now believe they are more closely related to carcinomas.
 These cancers are also known as malignant mixed mesodermal tumors or malignant mixed mullerian tumors.
-Uterine carcinosarcomas are discussed in detail in our document Endometrial (Uterine) Cancer.
+Uterine carcinosarcomas are discussed in detail in Endometrial (Uterine) Cancer.

 Benign uterine tumors